aderk/fireweed/README.md

  * Useful
  * Extendable to Cuckoo, kMinHash, HyperLogLog(++), Counting Bloom Filters, etc.

-This project borrows heavily from https://github.com/KenanHanke/rbloom, which is much more production-worthy and better commented/robust/tested.

 # Installation And Running
 1. Install Mojo
 2. Install python (probably via miniconda)